 To me, the combination of Marc by Marc Jacobs and the brights trend always seemed like a complete no-brainer.
 In fact, I expected to see an MbMJ collection chock full of neon a full year ago, when the look was just getting started.
-It’s the kind of thing that appeals so obviously to the Marc demographic that the marrying of the two was only a matter of time.

 Yesterday, Vlad, Amanda and I headed west to what seemed like the end of the world, aka the Hudson River.
 (Geography for anyone living in Manhattan is utterly skewed.)
 I would gladly walk 6 avenues any day for the chance to preview Coach‘s upcoming collection of bags and accessories, especially when hosted in the Archive at the Coach Carriage House.

 When Vlad and I visited the Botkier showroom last week, the bag that neither of us could take our eyes off of was the new Small Eden Satchel valued at $495.